World Wide Web Links Page

 The National Centre for Biotechnology Education (at the University of Reading) - the first school biotechnology centre in the world - is at the forefront of Biotechnology education at all levels.

 The NCBE supplies a range of high-quality enzymes exclusively for educational use and pages from their practical biotechnology guide can be easily downloaded as PDFs.
-It is also promoting a DVD introduction to practical microbiology produced by Manchester Metropolitan University, with associated written materials from the NCBE.

 - to develop new educational resources